thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 NoMachine allows users to connect to any computer with very little latency and
 high resolution.
-This is recommended to be used because of the common use case
+This is recommended to be used because the common use case
 of viewing video data requires low latency and high-resolution video.
 Compared
 to other remote desktop viewers, NoMachine has much higher quality video
 streaming.
 To install NoMachine on your AD-GMSL522-SL Board and Host PC, follow
-this tutorial from Jetsonhacks: https://jetsonhacks.com/2023/12/03/nomachine-jetson-remote-desktop/
+this tutorial from JetsonHacks: https://jetsonhacks.com/2023/12/03/nomachine-jetson-remote-desktop/
 or view their own documentation at: https://www.nomachine.com/

 Booting from NVMe
 ~~~~~~~~~~~~~~~~~

-The default memory module on the Jetson Xavier is only 16 GB large.
+The default memory module on the Jetson Xavier NX is only 16 GB large.
 Given the fact that the AD-GMSL522-SL GMSL kernel is already ~14 GB large, there is not much space left to do anything useful.
 One way to remedy this situation is to buy and use an NVMe.
 NVMe is typically much faster than the internal eMMC of the